1Birdo/BotnetGo/README.md

 # Golang Botnet focused on basic network stressing

 2024-09-20
+Last Botnet Source Release, trying to more to more alternative and better projects.

 ## Overview
 This project implements a simple Botnet Control and Command (CnC) server in Go, enabling users to manage connected bots and execute various network attack commands.